 When households, in aggregate, are withdrawing more equity than they are injecting, HEW is positive.
 When they are injecting more than they are withdrawing, HEW is negative.

 Data are available quarterly from 1970 Q1, both not seasonally adjusted and seasonally adjusted.
-Publication of data will usually occur on the 4th working day following the release of National Accounts data from the Office for National Statistics or subject to the published schedule of releases.
+Publication of data will usually occur on the 4th working day following the release of National Accounts data from the Office for National Statistics or subject to the published Statistical Release Calendar

 All data are subject to revision if and when new information becomes available.
-For more information on revisions practices see the Explanatory Note on revisions, available here.
+For more information on revisions practices see the Explanatory Note on revisions.
 The data for net lending secured on dwellings (VTVG) will always be the data published at the time of the most recent publication of Table A5.3 in Bankstats (Monetary and Financial Statistics).

 HEW occurs when withdrawals of housing equity by the household sector are larger than injections of equity.